Understand what your visitors do on your website

 It's relatively simpler to get started with heatmaps.
 However, overlooking some of the basics can lead to incorrect implementation and findings.
 Here are a few of the common mistakes marketers make.

 Just like any other statistical experiments, heatmaps also need to be provided with the right sample size.
 The sample size should be the correct representation of your website traffic.
 You should select the sample size, keeping in mind the goal you've set for the heatmap, average monthly traffic of the webpage, and the percentage confidence level for the sample.

 Your website traffic can be divided into first-time visitors and repeat visitors.
 The behavior they exhibit on your website could be quite different because the returning visitors are already familiar with your website.
 Failing to segment your traffic could result in incorrect heatmap findings.
 For example, if you are using a heatmap to identify the gaps in your webpage design, you should exclude the repeat visitors.
 Exposing your heatmap to the right kind of traffic is crucial to its effectiveness.

 Your website traffic could have a natural surge or dip during certain times of the year.
-If you are an eCommerce player, your traffic is likely to increase multiple times than the average during Thanksgiving or holiday season.
-The visitor behavior is also expected to be different than the usual.
+If you are an eCommerce player, your traffic will likely increase multiple times than the average during Thanksgiving or the holiday season.
+The visitor behavior is also expected to be different than usual.
 The traffic during such periods is an outlier and not the correct representation of your actual traffic.
 You must avoid running a heatmap on these occasions as it will not give you a clear picture of your visitor behavior.

 Heatmaps are powerful tools for any conversion optimization strategy.
 They are a crucial component of holistic user behavior research on your website.
-Now that you know what heatmaps are and how they work, start improving website visitor behavior today!
+Now that you know what heatmaps are and how they work start improving website visitor behavior today!

 Sorry, our deep-dive didn’t help.
 Please try a different search term.